Yurij-Gor/Data_Quality_Testing/README.md

 ```bash
 docker-compose down
 ```
-Ensure to replace &lt;PathToTestResults&gt;, &lt;ContainerName&gt;, and &lt;LocalPathToStoreResults&gt; with the actual paths and names relevant to your project.
+Ensure to replace &lt;LocalPathToStoreResults&gt; with the actual paths and names relevant to your project.

 ## GitHub Actions Workflow
 The CI/CD pipeline is defined in .github/workflows/ci.yml.